On Termination of Polynomial Programs with Equality Conditions: Implementation and experiments

-It is also worth highlighting that both Example \verb|liu2| and \verb|liu3| can not be handled in \cite{LXZZ14} by using the under/over-approximations of NTI, whereas they are successfully solved by the approach developed in this paper.
+It is also worth highlighting that, as explained in~\cite{LXZZ14}, Example \Verb!liu2! and \Verb!liu3! cannot be handled by the technique thereof based on under/over-approximating the NTI, since no information about termination can be inferred from the approximations, whereas they are successfully solved by the approach developed in this paper.
+The same argument applies to other examples like \Verb!overview!.
+A detailed comparison with the approach in~\cite{LXZZ14} in terms of applicability and performance is unfortunately not impossible as no publicly available implementation is provided therein.